yarafie/awesome-ha-blueprints/.github/README.md

 I'll try to keep this fork updated as much as possible, but I'm the sole maintainer so I'll get to things when I get to them :+1: .

+Please note, that many of the blueprints will be trying to use new techniques, so things may break, be warned :)

 For now, just enjoy.

 **12 October, 2025**